Home » Recipes » Spicy One-Pot Jerk Chicken and Dumplings

 Jerk seasoning.
 You can use store-bought jerk seasoning or see my homemade version below.

 Garlic.
-Three cloves of garlic really enhances the flavor of the chicken stew.
+Three cloves of garlic really enhance the flavor of the chicken stew.

 Red onion.
-You can substitute red onion with another variety of onion if that’s what you have on hand.
+You can substitute red onion with another variety of onions if that's what you have on hand.